pcmhb/documentation/content/applications/sales/crm/performance/win_loss.rst

 Win/Loss reports
 ----------------

-Win/Loss is a metric of the leads/opportunities marked "Won" or "Lost" over a period of time.
-By calculating "opportunities won" over "opportunities lost," teams can identify what methods and/or individuals are effectively converting leads into sales.
+Win/Loss is a calculation of active or previously active leads in a pipeline that were either marked as **Won** or **Lost** over a specific period of time.
+By calculating opportunities won over opportunities lost, teams can identify clarify key performance indicators (KPIs) that are converting leads into sales, such as specific teams or team members, certain marketing mediums or campaigns, and so on.

 .. math::
    \begin{equation}